 My original plan was to spend the night in Casper, but I decided at some point to continue south another 45 minutes to Douglas where I’d noticed on my trip north that there was a Hampton Inn.
 But there was a restaurant in Casper I had been planning on visiting, and that was still in the cards.

 The place was called Sanford’s Grub and Pub.
 It was most famous for its decor.

 A friendly young woman took my order—a medium cheeseburger and onion rings.
 I waited and waited.
 And waited.
 After an hour, I was pretty irritated.
 The people who were seated just before me were also complaining.
 The people who came just after me were so upset that they announced that they were leaving.
 Their food magically appeared moments later.
 My burger finally came a hour and 20 minutes after I ordered.
 And it was decidedly well done.
 The server was very apologetic and offered to make me another one, but I told her I didn’t have another hour and a half to wait.
 To my surprise, the burger was pretty tasty, as were the rings.

 When I finally escaped, I decided to get gas at the Pilot station next door.
 As I was pumping gas, I got a notice from my bank asking if I had charged $151 worth of gas and automotive at that same station.
 I hadn’t of course.
 Some clown in another car was skimming my card as I pumped gas.
-I got back on the road and chatted back and forth with Sally about it for a while, then pulled off and called Visa.
+I got back on the road and chatted back and forth with my wife about it for a while, then pulled off and called Visa.
 They guy I spoke with was helpful, although he was very difficult to understand.
 The charge was erased, but I decided I wasn’t a big fan of Casper.